AndrewCoon/Andrew/README.md

 - 👋 Hi, I’m @Andrew
 - 👀 I’m interested in modding games and machine learning
-- 🌱 I’m currently learning java
+- 🌱 I’m currently working on an ftc robot
 - 💞️ I’m looking to collaborate on anything I can
 - 📫 How to reach me: andrew.coon84@gmail.com